 export default App;

-Translate Your React App
+Translate the JSON Files in Your React App

 At this point, your app is fully internationalization-ready.
 Now it’s time to translate your en.json file.